bacdam91/zendesk-intern-coding-challenge-2019/README.md

 ## Installation

 1. Clone the git repository to your local terminal
-2. Open your file explorer and navigate to the project's root directory 3.
+2. Open your terminal and navigate to the project's root directory
+3. Run command `npm install` to install all dependencies
+4. Run the following commands to set the environment variables (username and password) to access the zendesk account for this project
+    - `export ZENDESK_USERNAME=bacdam91@hotmail.com`
+    - `export ZENDESK_PASSWORD=!@#HelloWorld123`
+5. Run the server with `node index` command
+6. Open your internet browser and go to:
+    - localhost:3000 (For local machine)

 ## About